 Please note that the Dunlap-Hanna PA Forms database cannot be used from off-campus.
 You must be in the Mack Library (main campus), to use it on one of the Library's computers, or in classroom Founders 116.

 Administrative Codes, Case Law, Statutes, and Other Research Materials

 Westlaw provides full-text access to a vast collection of statutes, case law material, public records, and other legal resources, including the U.S. Code; federal Supreme Court decisions; Pennsylvania Code; Purdon's Pennsylvania Statutes; American Jurisprudence 2d; and American Law Reports.

 Westlaw may be used at any computer located on the Northampton Community College campus network, including those in the libraries, computer labs, dormitories and offices.
-To log in from off-campus, enter your student ID number and "MyNCC" password.
+To log in from off-campus, enter your "Student Workday" user name and password.
 Faculty should use the same login procedure that they do when on campus.

 If you have difficulty logging in or downloading documents, it may be an issue with the pop-up blocker on your Internet browser.
 To find a list of browsers that are compatible with the Westlaw database, click the PDF document "Browsers to Use With Westlaw" in the column to your right.

 If you need help configuring your browser, call the NCC Computer Services Help Desk at (610) 861-5413.

 Dunlap-Hanna Pennsylvania Forms is a searchable database containing more than 5,300 forms used most often by Pennsylvania attorneys.
 In addition to coverage of broad areas of substantive law, you will find an extensive set of litigation forms.
 Each form is preceded by explanatory notes on practicing law in Pennsylvania.
 Discussions, cautionary notes, and references to other sources are also included.